breader124/notes/Microservices_Patterns/05_designing_business_logic_in_a_microservice_architecture.md

 ### What is a domain event?

 A domain event is a class with a name formed using a past-participle verb.
 It consists of metadata (such us eventId, timestamp) and domain related information.
 Metadata can be either part of a domain event object (e.g. defined in a superclass) or exist in an envelope object that wraps the event object.

+### Event enrichment

+Sometimes it's a good idea to include more information in an domain event.
+Those information can be later used by consumers for executing their business logic without need to directly call emitting service for additional details.
+This way we save time to executing the call, but on the other hand, add complexity to events' structure.
+There's need to always keep the right balance.

+### Identifying domain events

+1. It might be obvious that domain event needs to be emitted after reading requirements.
+When some action triggers other action, it's a sympton of a domain event.
+2. Event storming.

+### Generating and publishing domain events

+1. Aggregate invoking messaging API directly - not advised, it assumes mixing business logic with infra code
+2. Returing generated events from aggregates' methods - advised for most of the cases
+3. Storing events in a aggregate's field, service can then access this field and publish events residing there - choose if you have strong arguments

+To make sure that events are published from the application service, there's need to use transactional outbox pattern.